andrewcbancroft/andrewcbancroft-blog/content/blog/dot-net-development/nuget-appconfig-webconfig-transformation-trouble.md

   - web.config

 ---
 I recently hit a road bump when developing a NuGet package.
 Mid-way through making the package, I decided I wanted to include couple of transforms to add some default connection strings to an app.config or a web.config file.
-Try as I may, I couldn&#8217;t get NuGet to apply the transforms to my project&#8217;s web.config file even though I was following <a title="NuGet Configuration File and Source Code Transformations Documentation" href="http://docs.nuget.org/docs/creating-packages/configuration-file-and-source-code-transformations" target="_blank">NuGet documentation&#8217;s</a> instructions to a tee.
+Try as I may, I couldn't get NuGet to apply the transforms to my project's web.config file even though I was following <a title="NuGet Configuration File and Source Code Transformations Documentation" href="http://docs.nuget.org/docs/creating-packages/configuration-file-and-source-code-transformations" target="_blank">NuGet documentation's</a> instructions to a tee.

 It turns out that my problem was related to about 3 things all working together in tandem to defeat me:

 **First**, the project I was testing the installation of this NuGet package on was already checked into source control (TFS).
-To test out the package, I would install it and when things didn&#8217;t work how I wanted, I&#8217;d just &#8220;undo pending changes&#8221; to get everything back to the last stable state.
+To test out the package, I would install it and when things didn't work how I wanted, I'd just &#8220;undo pending changes&#8221; to get everything back to the last stable state.
 Or so I thought (more on this in a moment)&#8230;

-**Second**, I had the idea to add app.config.transform and web.config.transform files to my NuGet package Content folder _after_ I&#8217;d already installed &#8220;version 1&#8221; of the package in my project, and rather than bump the version of the package with the transforms in it _up_, I left it the same because I was still technically editing and troubleshooting the first version of the package (in my mind anyways).
+**Second**, I had the idea to add app.config.transform and web.config.transform files to my NuGet package Content folder _after_ I'd already installed &#8220;version 1&#8221; of the package in my project, and rather than bump the version of the package with the transforms in it _up_, I left it the same because I was still technically editing and troubleshooting the first version of the package (in my mind anyways).

 **Third**, my solution was configured for &#8220;NuGet Package Restore&#8221;: